amandads/BadSmellsDetection/README.md

 - tomcat
 - weka

+### Manual Validation Process
+We defined as parameters for the sample size calculation a confidence level of 90%, with error of 10%.
+With the sample sizes in hand, we extracted from our ground truth the necessary samples for each bad smell.
+First we randomized the ground truth of each bad smell ten times using different seeds.
+Second, we randomly extracted the classes and methods that was evaluated without replacement.

+To the manual evaluation, we based our strategy on the work of Schumacher et al. We have elaborated three binary question for each bad smell.
+Also, the respodend could answer with a 'I do not know', in which the answer will being posteriorly discarded from our analysis.
+We based our questions on the work of Schumacher et al. and Marinescu et al. The samples were distributed for six practioneers in a homogeneous way, assuring that they evaluate samples of the same system and an similar quantity of instances.
+Each practioneer answered the six questions concerning the class and method in the sample, avoiding the directioning of the desired result.
+If the evaluator answered two or more questions with positive evidences on the presence of the smell, the instance is classified as smelly.
+If not, the instance is classified as non-smelly.
+With results in hands, the agreements between tools and manual validation can be compared.

 ### Manual Validation Questions
 *The answer after the question defines which answer indicates the presence of Bad Smell.*